 (g) The agency must establish a juvenile treatment screening team under section 260C.157 to determine whether it is necessary and appropriate to recommend placing a child in a qualified residential treatment program, as defined in section 260C.007, subdivision 26d.

 If a child has been placed in a residential facility pursuant to a court order under section 260C.178 or 260C.201, the social services agency responsible for the residential facility placement for the child may not change the child's placement unless the agency specifically documents that the current placement is unsuitable or another placement is in the best interests of the child.
 This subdivision does not apply if the new placement is in an adoptive home or other permanent placement.

 (a) Every child in foster care or on a trial home visit shall be visited by the child's caseworker or another person who has responsibility for visitation of the child on a monthly basis, with the majority of visits occurring in the child's residence.
+The responsible social services agency may designate another person responsible for monthly case visits.
 For the purposes of this section, the following definitions apply:

 (1) "visit" is defined as a face-to-face contact between a child and the child's caseworker;

 (2) "visited on a monthly basis" is defined as at least one visit per calendar month;

 (3) "the child's caseworker" is defined as the person who has responsibility for managing the child's foster care placement case as assigned by the responsible social services agency;

 (4) "another person" means the professional staff whom the responsible social services agency has assigned in the out-of-home placement plan or case plan.
 Another person must be professionally trained to assess the child's safety, permanency, well-being, and case progress.
 The agency may not designate the guardian ad litem, the child foster care provider, residential facility staff, or a qualified individual as defined in section 260C.007, subdivision26b, as another person; and